wynksaiddestroy/py_stringmatching/docs/contributing.rst

     git fetch upstream
     git rebase upstream/master

-This will replay your commits on top of the lastest pandas git master.
-If this leads to merge conflicts, you must resolve these before submitting your pull request.
+This will replay your commits on top of the lastest py_stringmatching git master.
+If this leads to merge conflicts, you must resolve them before submitting your pull request.
 If you have uncommitted changes, you will need to ``stash`` them prior to updating.
 This will effectively store your changes and they can be reapplied after updating.